nestauk/ojd_daps_language_models/skillner/multiskills/README.md

 2. binary encoding if the token "and" is present in the 'SKILL' span and;
 3. binary encoding if the token "," is present in the 'SKILL' span.

-To run the flow in production locally, run:
+To run the flow in production, run:

 `python multiskill_flow.py --package-suffixes=.txt run --production=True`